A first look at quasar-galaxy clustering at $z\simeq7.3$: Introduction

-The quasar two-point correlation function has proven to be a powerful tool to connect the clustering properties of quasars with their hosting dark matter halos \citep[e.g.,][]{Shanks1994, Croom2001}.
-At low to intermediate redshifts, $1 \le z \le4$, auto-correlation function analyses on large quasar samples find them to be hosted in massive dark matter halos ($\sim10^{12}\,\rm{M}_\odot$) \citep[e.g.,][]{Porciani2004, Croom2005, Porciani2006, ShenYue2007, Ross2009, White2012, Eftekharzadeh2015, Laurent2017, HeWanqiu2018}.
-At $z\sim1$ this mass is close to the characteristic mass of the halo mass function.
-However, with increasing redshift $\sim10^{12}\,\rm{M}_\odot$ dark matter halos become increasingly rare and highly biased regions of the Universe.

-Due to the rapid decline of the quasar volume density at high redshifts \citep[e.g.,][]{Matsuoka2018, Wang2019, Schindler2023, Matsuoka2023}, it is an extraordinary challenge to build large enough quasar samples at $z\gtrsim6$ for an auto-correlation analysis.
+Due to the rapid decline in the quasar volume density at high redshifts \citep[e.g.,][]{Matsuoka2018, Wang2019, Schindler2023, Matsuoka2023}, it is an extraordinary challenge to build large enough quasar samples at $z\gtrsim6$ for an auto-correlation analysis.
 Exploiting the large number of faint quasar discoveries of the Subaru High-z Exploration of Low-Luminosity Quasars (SHELLQs) program, \citet{Arita2023} compiled a sample of 107 quasars over an area of $891\,\rm{deg}^2$ for a first quasar auto-correlation analysis at $z\sim6$.
 The authors report a high dark matter halo mass of $5_{-4.0}^{+7.4}\times10^{12}\,\rm{M}_\odot$ and a bias parameter of $b=20\pm8.7$ \citep[but see Appendix C in][]{Pizzati2024}.
-Albeit facing considerable uncertainties, their results reflect a continuation of the lower redshift trend.
-The dark matter halo mass remains large, while the bias parameter increases with redshift.
+Although there are considerable uncertainties, their results reflect a continuation of the lower-redshift trend.
+The dark matter halo mass remains high, while the bias parameter increases with redshift.
 This leads the authors to suggest that quasars activate at a characteristic dark matter halo mass of $\sim10^{12}\,\rm{M}_\odot$ across redshifts.